The Feldenkrais Method

 Perceive the body as it is.
 Become aware of it.
 Move it and learn.

-In a nutshell: In Feldenkrais, you study precisely how a movement goes through the body, or through the skeleton.
-The more precisely one can hit the skeletal connections in a movement study - that is, what the foot, leg, pelvis do .... - the more effectively the nervous system learns and reorganizes the control of the muscles around the skeleton.
-This brings improvements in the physical, emotional and cognitive areas.
-Feldenkrais also includes coordinative aspects that, at first, without a precise anatomical sense, simply require the body to do something unfamiliar for a change. - Take your toothbrush in the evening and brush your teeth with the other hand, cleanly, without rushing and without tensing up.
-Then you have basically done a Feldenkrais exercise.
+In a nutshell: In the Feldenkrais Method, you study precisely how a movement travels through the body or through the skeleton.
+The more precisely one can identify the skeletal connections during a movement study—that is, what exactly the hip joint, the shoulder blade, etc., are doing—the more effectively the nervous system learns and reorganizes the control of the muscles surrounding the skeleton.
+This leads to improvements in physical, emotional, and cognitive functioning.

-His academic colleagues began to take an interest in what he was doing.
-He couldn't explain it.
-He only knew that it worked.
+His academic colleagues began to take an interest in his work.
+He couldn’t explain it.
+He just knew that it worked.

-He took the interest of his colleagues as a challenge, read books on neurophysiology, neuropsychology and learning research, among others; and so he was gradually able to explain why his body, and therefore his brain, was particularly good at learning via these exercises he had developed.
+He took his colleagues’ interest as a challenge, familiarized himself with neurophysiology, neuropsychology, and learning research; and so, little by little, he was able to explain why his body—and thus his brain—could learn particularly well through the exercises he had developed.

 To this day, the results of research in neurology are consistent with the principles of the Feldenkrais Method.
 Moshé Feldenkrais was a pioneer.